Authentic Paper Cartridges

-I can ship up to 120 of them in a single USPS Priority Mail box.
-If you want more than 120, please e-mail or call.
+We can ship up to 120 of them in a single USPS Priority Mail box.
+Please contact us for orders over 120 rounds.

 "Cartridges constructed on these principles present a neat and convenient form for carrying the powder and ball attached to each other...
 So far as they have been tried in the hands of the troops they have been found to answer a good purpose."